 So if you’re keen to supercharge your retirement savings, but aren’t sure how to go about it, then speaking to a financial adviser can be a good way to go.

-Bottom line: Being proactive with your super will likely make a significant difference to the size of your final nest egg.
+Bottom line: Being proactive with your super may make a significant difference to the size of your final nest egg.

 3 ASIC Money Smart: https://www.moneysmart.gov.au/superannuation-and-retirement/how-super-works/super-contributions